Overview

 Coastal Desert

-Arid scrub vegetation and cacti grow in the dry and arid coast of southwestern Ecuador.
+Arid scrub vegetation and cacti grow on the dry and arid coast of southwestern Ecuador.

 Ecuador's Coastal Lowlands and Central Coastal Plain